robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Include clear headings (4–6 H2s, 1–3 H3s per H2).
 - Use the primary/focus Keyword more in the H2 and H3 subheadings.
 - Use JSON-LD Article schema: https://schema.org/Article
+- You will include the generated Headline in the [Headline] Subheading
 - You will include the generated Meta Descriptions with the primary/focus keyword in the [Meta Descriptions] Subheading
 - You will include the generated Keywords in the [Keywords] Subheading
 - You will include the generated Tags in the [Tags] Subheading